A 6-Week Online Mindfulness Course for those Struggling to Parent a Child, Adolescent, or Young Adult living with Mental or Emotional Challenges

 - Respond instead of react while in difficult situations with your child.

 - Broaden your awareness of your child to help you gain new perspectives and insight.

 - Parent in a more meaningful and authentic way that better aligns with your values.

 - Create new ways to listen, empathize, and connect with your child.

 - Cultivate self-compassion to deal with the pain of being an imperfect parent parenting an imperfect child.

 - What: A 6-week mindfulness course for those struggling with a child, teen, or young adult with mental or emotional challenges

-- When: Tuesday evenings 6:30 to 7:30 pm starting July 7th for 6 consecutive weeks
+- When: Tuesdays from 12 to 1 pm starting January 26th for 6 consecutive weeks

 - Where: Online video-conferencing accessible to anyone with an email address

 - Led by: Mary Alice Grady, MS, APRN, CNM